JWongDude/long-tail-image-classification/README.md

 ![image](https://user-images.githubusercontent.com/54962990/121233204-40c7c800-c847-11eb-845d-dc53de99c70e.png)

 ## Project Documentation:
-For futher details, please access the final report and presentation located inside documentation folder.
+For futher details, please access the final report and presentation located inside documentation folder. <br>

-To see experiment development, please access the "Data Preparation" and "Modeling" notebooks inside the notebook folder.
+To see experiment development, please access the "Data Preparation" and "Modeling" notebooks inside the notebook folder. <br>

-To see core code, please access the "base" folder for fundamental backbone of all experimentation.
+To see core code, please access the "base" folder for fundamental backbone of all experimentation. <br>